The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Property insurance covers you, your home, and your personal property against loss or damage.
 Below are the most common types of property insurance:

-Home insurance includes five primary coverage options:
+Home insurance comprises five primary coverage types:

 Each of these coverages has coverage limits.